lenaschimmel/sc2rf/README.md

 ```

 # Advanced Usage
-You can execute `search_recombinants.py -h` to get a help message like this one, probably even more up-to-date:
+You can execute `search_recombinants.py -h` to get excactly this help message:

 <!-- BEGIN_MARKER -->
 ```